 Reception at RGS

 Reception classes are available at RGS The Grange, RGS Springfield and RGS Dodderhill.
 Small class sizes and specialist teaching is what helps to make these schools a great start for a child’s education.
 Each child will cover Maths, English, reading, writing, PE, Technology, French, Music and Forest School.
-As leaders in technology in a school environment, all pupils are introduced to ipads and whiteboards, to aid with their learning.
+As leaders in technology in a school environment, all pupils are introduced to iPads and whiteboards, to aid with their learning.

 The schools are able to offer Holiday Club for children, allowing for continued childcare outside of term time and this is bookable in advance and subject to availability.

 The Reception class curriculum uniquely highlights the importance of other learning skills that children need in order to access the learning that takes place later on in school.
-These skills are considered prime interdependent areas and underpin all other teaching in Reception classrooms.
+These skills are considered prime interdependent areas and underpin all other teachings in Reception classrooms.
 The areas of learning and development are:

 - Personal, Social and Emotional Development: Being able to negotiate, consider the ideas and needs of others, empathise and work successfully as part of a team